Mind Blowin'

 Mind Blowin' is the second studio album by American rapper Vanilla Ice.
 Released on March 22, 1994, it is the rapper's final release on SBK Records.
-The album did not chart, and received unfavorable reviews.
-It has since received some degree of cult status in the hip hop community.
+The album did not chart and received unfavorable reviews.
 Songs from the album made up one third of Vanilla Ice's tours during 1992–2010.
 The album shifted just 42,000 copies in the United States, a massive drop in comparison to his blockbuster debut album To the Extreme.
-Despite this, lead single Roll 'Em Up received some airplay in Europe.
+Despite this, lead single "Roll 'Em Up" received some airplay in Europe.

-Ice followed up this album with 1998's Hard to Swallow, which involved a switch to the record label Republic Records.
+Ice followed up this album with 1998's Hard to Swallow.

 Lyrics

 Cyco of Insane Poetry worked on 10 songs on the album.

-The Wrath, one of the album's singles, was a reply to the single "Pop Goes the Weasel" by 3rd Bass.
+"The Wrath", one of the album's singles, was a reply to the single "Pop Goes the Weasel" by 3rd Bass.

 Mark Wahlberg, then in the rap group Marky Mark and the Funky Bunch, had made negative remarks about Ice in one of his songs.
-Ice answered back in the song Hit 'em Hard which was mostly a diss track aimed at Mark, but Ice also included 3rd Bass and MC Hammer.
+Ice answered back in the song "Hit 'Em Hard" which was mostly a diss track aimed at Mark, but Ice also included 3rd Bass and MC Hammer.
 Neither 3rd Bass nor Marky Mark and the Funky Bunch responded.

 A lot of the lyrics were drug influenced and featured references to smoking marijuana, especially in the single Roll 'em Up.
 The song I Go Down pays tribute to Gang Starr, Mary J. Blige and Tupac Shakur.